 We assess how the potential for extraterritorial arbitration influences the way economic elites structure their wealth and minimize predation from their home state.
 We do so at different levels of analysis that balance out some of the standard non-transparency issues with studying offshore finance.
-We first analyze the incorporation of 275,000 entities in 44 offshore jurisdictions based on the series of leaks compiled by the International Consortium of Investigative Journalists (ICIJ), examining whether a tax haven signing an investment agreement with an individual's home country affects the number of incorporations in the tax haven.
+We first analyze the incorporation of 275,000 entities in 44 offshore jurisdictions based on the series of leaks compiled by the International Consortium of Investigative Journalists (ICIJ), examining whether a tax haven having an investment agreement with an individual's home country affects the number of incorporations in the tax haven.
 While the ICIJ data gives us unprecedented access to what is considered a nominally hidden world, it lacks data on the full-ownership chain and does not include data on the industry or amounts of money at stake.
 As a complement, we then analyze over 10,000 entities from 41 European home states and 65 offshore jurisdictions using qualitative and quantitative information on the entire wealth chain via corporate services provider Bureau Van Dijk.
 To the best of our knowledge, both datasets are the most comprehensive versions of their kind.

 Contra the expectation of conventional political economy theories of property protection, we find that increased potential for extraterritorial arbitration reduces the likelihood of elites utilizing a given tax haven.
 This negative effect holds for all the legal avenues an elite could use to initiate an extraterritorial arbitration with one exception.
-Signing up to the the Energy Charter Treaty (ECT) - a multilateral investment treaty signed by more than 50 jurisdictions that gives energy investors access to Investor-State Dispute Settlement mechanisms - spurs elites to round-trip through an ECT covered haven.
-Why the divergent effects?
-In mechanism tests, we find two plausible explanations: inter-elite learning and the ECT's multilateral structure.
+Signing up to the The Energy Charter Treaty (ECT) - a multilateral investment treaty signed by more than 50 jurisdictions that gives energy investors access to Investor-State Dispute Settlement mechanisms - spurs elites to round-trip through an ECT covered haven.
+The effect does not appear to be driven by the legal protections or the asset specific nature of the treaty, but instead is a function of inter-elite learning.
+The more the ECT is exploited via an extraterritorial arbitration, the more popular ECT signatories become as a place to guard one's wealth.